 The Vision Impact Institute is working diligently with our partners on the research and awareness topics.
 This year alone, our organization has added an additional twenty studies on the topic of vision and driving to our website.
 Through the systematic review process, we are identifying global gaps in this evidence that will create a stronger dialogue for change.
 We are also actively advocating for public awareness and policy change around visual standards for drivers by supporting programs like Drive Blind in the UK, creating partnerships with government and commercial driving corporations in India, and empowering a global discussion with change makers dedicated to safer driving.
 We look forward to sharing more about these successes in the coming months.

-When the statistics around road safety and vision clearly show that 60% of road accidents can be attributed to impaired vision, 80% of drivers in India involved in car accidents have at least one visual disability, and in 2012, the cost of road accidents in the UK alone was more than $55 million, we have much work to do.
+When the statistics around road safety and vision clearly show that, in Italy, 60% of road accidents can be attributed to impaired vision, drivers in India with at least one visual disability have an 81% crash involvement rate, and in 2012, the cost of road accidents in the UK alone was more than $55 million, we have much work to do.
 When each European country has a different visual standard for licensing and each state in the United States also creates its own standard, we must work to ensure policymakers take action to prioritize visual health and its role in safer driving.

 What are you doing to ensure your roads are safer?
 At the Vision Impact Institute, we applaud those organizations taking bold steps to increase this conversation.
 Let’s continue to work together – Giving Vision a Voice!